vicktor/vampire/README.md

 App needs special permission to read your notifications, you can inspect the code for your security.

-Go to Settings -> Accesibility -> Notifications and allow **vampire** to access your notifications, allow all
+Go to Settings -> Accessibility -> Notifications and allow **vampire** to access your notifications, allow all

 ## Reading data with WebServer

-Open http://localhost:5566/glucoses to read last 24 hours of glucoses
+Open http://localhost:5566/glucoses from your app to read last 24 hours of glucoses

-Open http://localhost:5566/glucose to read last glucose
+Open http://localhost:5566/glucose from your app to read last glucose value

-All data are returned in json:
+All data are returned in JSON:

 ```json
 {